the16thpythonist/wp-scopus/README.md

     - Did this because this editor sort of prevented the collaboration caching feature from the previous version from working properly.
 This is due to the fact, that when a post is updated with Gutenberg, the custom taxonomy changes have NOT been applied once the "save_post" or "post_updated" filters are executed.

+ ## TODO

+ - Wrap the functionality of the InsertArgsBuilder and the PublicationAdapter in a single class maybe called "PublicationImporter"
+ - "PublicationFetcher" has too many concerns.
+I could imagine you could refactor it to be more modular.